TrianaLab/remake/README.md

 ## 🤝 Contributing

-We love contributions!
-To contribute:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeature`.
+2. Create a new branch: `git checkout -b feature/<YourFeature>`.
-3. Make your changes and add tests.
-4. Ensure all tests pass: `go test ./...`.
+3. Add or update Makefile artifacts under `catalog/`, setting `VERSION := x.y.z`.
+4. Ensure new/updated `*.mk` includes `install`, `status`/`run` targets.
+5. Commit and push—CI will publish artifacts automatically to GHCR.
-5. Submit a pull request describing your changes.
+6. Open a Pull Request describing your changes.

-Please follow the existing code style and include documentation for any new features.

 ## 📜 License

-This project is licensed under the MIT License.
+MIT © TrianaLab.
 See the [LICENSE](LICENSE) file for details.

 ## 📝 NOTICE

-Additional legal and licensing information is provided in the [NOTICE](NOTICE.md) file.
+See [NOTICE.md](NOTICE.md) for additional legal and licensing details.